 Accreditation is a voluntary activity that validates the quality of the university and its programs.
-When evaluating credentials, employers and universities often look for applicants who earned a degree from an accredited university or program.
-Prospective students can be assured that an institution or program that meets the rigors of accreditation practices with the highest standards.
+When evaluating credentials, employers and universities typically look for applicants who have earned a degree from an accredited university or program.
+Prospective students can be assured that an institution or program that meets the rigors of accreditation rises to the highest standards.

 The University achieved regional accreditation through the WASC Senior College and University Commission (WSCUC) in 2014 and reaffirmation of accreditation in 2019.
 Copies of the reaffirmation letter and team report are available here: